BearDimonR/ucu-mlops/README.md

 Scam Prevention Model

 Preprocessing involves scaling numerical features, encoding categorical features, cleaning outliers, and balancing the data.
-Data is stored/updated in the DWH and queried to form datasets stored in Google Cloud Storage (GCS) in Parquet format.
+Data is stored/updated in the DWH and queried to form datasets that are also stored in BigQuery.
 These datasets are used for training, validation, and prediction.
 Data flows use Airflow to move data from the source to the DWH, and Dataform processes it within the DWH to create the required features.

 Image Classification Model